-- Read the questions exactly as worded.
+- Recheck the address assigned to the questionnaire. - Read the questions exactly as worded.
 If you change the wording of the question, you change the meaning. - Do not skip questions unless they do not apply. - Read all questions in the order they were written, even if the respondent happened to answer them previously. - Repeat and clarify questions that are misunderstood.
 If the respondent gives you a partial or an incomplete answer even after you have probed, write down the answer. - Check the questionnaire for completeness and try to obtain any missing information before you leave the dwelling.